P-p-H-d/mlib/README.md

 The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
-If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
+If there is no given oplist, the default oplist for standard C type is used or a globally registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.

 For this structure, the back is always the first element, and the front is the last element.